r-ym/r-ym.github.io/_books/small_is_beautiful:_economics_as_if_people_mattered.md

 ---
-"\uFEFFauthors": E. F. Schumacher
+author: E. F. Schumacher
 title: 'Small Is Beautiful: Economics as if People Mattered'
-layout: post
+layout: book
 ---